Wednesday, 15 October 2025

 Physical Activity:

-Rebounder: I'm back to 1 min at a time, every time I go down to the basement.
-As I've been more active outside with the weeding, planting and watering, I'm okay with only doing a 1 min/day.
+Rebounder: As I've been more active outside with the garden and watering, I'm okay with only doing a 1 min/day.

 Works in progress: